What happens when the chess clock runs out? (Draw or not?)

 But the funny thing is, it would be a draw if the white rook captures the black pawn.
 Of course, this may appear so worthless sacrifice but not really.

-This means that even if White runs out of time here it would actually be a draw unlike the one from earlier.
+This means that even if White runs out of time here (sacrificing the rook for the pawn) it would actually be a draw unlike the one from earlier.

-Despite the seemingly being down in material now, it actually prevents losing from running out of time (since a checkmate is no longer possible).
+Despite the seemingly being down in material now, it actually prevents the potential loss from running out of time (since a checkmate is no longer possible after the rook sacrifice).